The Destroyer (novel series): Authors

 The series was initially co-authored by Warren Murphy and Richard Sapir, with each writing a portion of each book separately.
 In the late 1970s, the relationship between the two became tense, and Sapir withdrew.
-In the early 1980s, Murphy began using ghostwriters to help with the series, among them his wife Molly Cochran.
+In the early 1980s, Murphy began using ghostwriters to help with the series, among them his wife Molly Cochran, Ric Meyers, Bob Randisi, Ted Joy, Ed Hunsburger, and others.
 In the mid-1980s, Sapir returned to participating in the series.

-In the late 1980s, Will Murray took over the sole responsibility of writing the series, having written several previous books with either Murphy or Sapir.
+In the late 1980s, Will Murray took over the sole responsibility of writing the series with #74, having written several previous books with Murphy (and one with Cochran).
 After Sapir's death, Murray continued the series until the late 1990s.
 When Murray left after novel #107, three novels were written by interim ghostwriters (#108 & #110 by Mike Newton; #109 by Alan Philipson).
 Jim Mullaney took over for novels #111-#131, followed by two more by Newton.
 Tim Somheil was ghostwriter from #134 through #145.
 Marvel Comics writer Doug Murray wrote two related novels in the series, both involving the Destroyer's battle with a werewolf.

 The last Gold Eagle Publishing book, Dragon Bones, was released in October 2006.
 On July 11, 2006, it was announced that The Destroyer would be moving to Tor Books.
 Somheil was replaced by Mullaney, who co-wrote the new novels with Warren Murphy.
 The first Tor novel, The New Destroyer: Guardian Angel, was published in May 2007, accompanied by a re-release of three older novels collected as The Best of the Destroyer.
-The second new novel, Choke Hold, was published October 31, followed by Dead Reckoning in April 2008 and Killer Ratings on July 28 of that year.
+There were a total of four (4) novels in 2007-2008 (#s 146-149), listing Murphy & Mullaney as authors.
+'The End of the World' (#150) did not come out until 2013 and lists Murphy as sole author; this book and many reprints marked the start of Destroyer Books as the franchise's own publication company.
+The last three books (so far), cover the period of 2016-2019 and listed Murphy and R.J.
+Carter as authors.